-e) Data Tracking Platform
+e) Statewide Data Management and Tracking Platform27

 The State of Illinois does not presently have a centralized statewide materials management tracking platform.
+The most recent statewide solid waste characterization was conducted in 2014, which serves as the only comprehensive publicly available resource to track waste generation, material recovery potential, and landfill diversion data.
 Currently, numerous private entities offer multijurisdictional data tracking services that enable various federal and state agencies to aggregate comparable reported datasets in a manner that is easily digestible for regulatory agencies, the regulated community, local government, and the general public.
 Indeed, US EPA has procured such services as part of its State Measurement Program, which identifies national trends in various solid waste, recycling, and materials management arenas.
 For nearly a decade, the Illinois EPA has participated in US EPA's Program by providing EPA the requested information via the procured data tracking services.
-Other states have obtained comparable software to compile a wide range of materials management data and employed those data to render sound policy and program decisions.
-The data gleaned from using these services will enable the state and individual counties to determine their respective generation and diversion rates in future years.